 The handle has three holes in it: one near the pommel and two near the blade.
 As it ships, a lanyard is threaded through the hole near the pommel.
 If you remove the lanyard, you can thread paracord or your own cordage through the holes to lash the knife to another object.
 For example, you could attach the knife to the end of a long stick to make a spear for fishing in a stream.

-While the Bear Grylls knife is a solid performer on its own, it is actually just the centerpiece of a survival package.
+While the Bear Grylls Ultimate Survival Knife is a solid performer on its own, it is actually just the centerpiece of a survival kit.
 There are several other items that come with it to extend functionality and improve your odds of survival.

 As with many fixed blade knives (like the ones seen here), this one comes with a sheath.
 The sheath is made of nylon, which is both durable and resistant to the elements.
 The knife snaps into the sheath and has a very functional lock that prevents the knife from accidentally coming out.
 Additionally, the sheath has a small nylon strap at the top which holds the pommel end of the knife close to the body.

 In the wild, a knife can dull quickly with use in harsh conditions.
 Fortunately, Gerber thought ahead and built a sharpening stone into the sheath.
 This will allow the user to keep the fine edge of the blade sharp for a long time.

 Also built into the sheath is a fire starting rod.
 This rod locks into the sheath and helps ensure you will be able to start a fire wherever you might be.
 To use it, you pull it free and scrape the knife down the rod, which produces sparks that can help you get a fire going.
 Built into the top of the knife blade is a notch designed just for scraping the rod.